-All noise monitoring and assessment will be performed by accredited Environmental noise personnel and will involve collecting samples of representative data.
+Noise monitoring ore recording may be carried out by the City's Environmental Health department, with noise assessment and reporting performed by accredited Environmental noise personnel and will involve verifying samples of representative data.
 The results of the noise monitoring will also be used to verify compliance with the NMP and considered when reviewing the NMP.